 The Company follows Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC") Topic 350 - Intangibles, Goodwill and Other ("ASC Topic 350").
 Under this standard, goodwill and indefinite lived assets are not amortized.
 The Company's definite lived intangible assets are amortized over their estimated useful lives.
+ASC 350 requires that goodwill and other intangibles with indefinite lives be tested for impairment annually or on an interim basis if events or circumstances indicate that the fair value of an asset has decreased below its carrying value.

 Under this standard, the Company annually has the option to first assess qualitatively whether it is more likely than not that there is an impairment.
 The Company completed its annual quantitative assessment of trademarks, goodwill and other intangibles at December 31, 2013 and determined that no impairment charges were required.
+Additionally, the Company did not identify any events or changes in circumstances during the nine months ended September 30, 2014 that would indicate that the carrying value of its trademarks, goodwill and other intangibles at September 30, 2014 may not be recoverable.